kubeflow/website/content/docs/components/jupyter.md

 * Allow any origin to access your Jupyter: `--NotebookApp.allow_origin='*'`
 * Set base_url: Kubeflow Notebook Controller manages the base URL for the notebook server using the environment variable called `NB_PREFIX`.
 Your should define the variable in your image and set the value of `base_url` as follows: `--NotebookApp.base_url=NB_PREFIX`

-Aa an example your Dockerfile should contain the following:
+As an example your Dockerfile should contain the following:

-`
-ENV NB_PREFIX /
+`ENV NB_PREFIX /

 CMD ["sh","-c", "jupyter notebook --notebook-dir=/home/jovyan --ip=0.0.0.0 --no-browser --allow-root --port=8888 --NotebookApp.token='' --NotebookApp.password='' --NotebookApp.allow_origin='*' --NotebookApp.base_url=${NB_PREFIX}"]
 `